“If you eat your veggies you can have ice cream.”

 Learning to use food for emotional reasons can start now.
 You know adults who have trouble with foods because they’re ’emotional eaters’?
 Well this is where it starts.

-Toddlers can be like planes flying around with no pilots, they’re hard to please, they get upset easily and can be hard work.
+Toddlers can be like planes flying around with no pilots – uncontrollable.
+They are hard to please, they get upset easily and can be hard work.
 This means that we’re at risk of using food for other reasons and helping our children become emotional eaters.

 Sweet foods are something we are programmed to like from birth and this preference stays with us.